 The problem—and it is a very serious problem—is that seven months into his administration, he has yet to move forcefully to carry through on any of this.
 The unprecedented massive attacks on Trump are at least partially aimed to sabotage such bold initiatives, and certainly the presence of Steven Mnuchin and other Wall Street partisans within his administration has not helped.

-What must be understood is that the economic policy enunciated in Lyndon LaRouche’s “Four Laws,” a policy which is fully coherent in its intent with Donald Trump’s stated intentions, must be carried out now.
+What must be understood is that the economic policy enunciated in Lyndon LaRouche’s “,” a policy which is fully coherent in its intent with Donald Trump’s stated intentions, must be carried out now.
 Such action can not wait until “after the crash,” amidst conditions of crisis, collapse, and chaos.
 The positive accomplishments—and the promise of even greater accomplishments—which President Trump has made through his foreign policy initiatives, will all be swept aside, like water cascading through a broken dam, in the wake of a banking/financial blowout.
 War will be back on the agenda.

 What This Means to You